aregsar/aregsarblog/blog/2019/installing-laravel-using-composer/index.md

 ## Checking the installation using the Artisan CLI

-We can running the Laravel `Artisan` CLI command from the project directory to verify our Laravel installation:
+We can running the Laravel `Artisan` CLI command from within the project directory to verify our Laravel installation:

 `php artisan`